zoton2/Twitch-Team-Hosting-Bot/README.md

 - `preferredGames` *(defaults to an empty array)*: An array of game names (or partial game names) the bot will always try to host before trying others.
 - `preferredGameHostLength` *(defaults to 120)*: The number in minutes you want preferred games to be hosted for.
 If you have no preffered games, this will be the length everyone is hosted for.
 - `nonPreferredGameHostLength` *(defaults to 30)*: The number in minutes you want non-preferred games to be hosted for.
 This does nothing if you have no preffered games.
+- `hostTrainMessage` *(defaults to nothing)*: A string which will be printed in the hosted channel's chat after a successful host.
+You can use the `{viewers}` wildcard, which will be replaced with the amount of viewers the channel was hosted for.
+If this string isn't set, nothing will be printed.
 - `autoStart` *(defaults to `true`)*: `true` means the bot will start hosting people as soon as it turns on.
 - `admins` *(defaults to mods in the bot channel, needed for whispers)*: An array of people who will be able to use the bots main commands. **The bot account itself will always be able to use these commands.**
 - `debug` *(defaults to `false`)*: Whether the console will print debug messages from the tmi.js connections or not.